mherifaniry/myslack/README.md

-# NodeJS CHAT APPLICATION for NOVITY
+# NodeJS CHAT APPLICATION for CyberSecurity

 TASK: Try to create a clone of Slack.
 Slack is one of the most widely used collaboration and messaging platform used by software teams worldwide, and boasts of a wide range of functionalities and sleek UI.